 I’m leaving out any of the animal trails around the park, which are self guided walks around certain areas.
 Similarly, I’m also leaving out Rafiki’s Planet Watch, which is an “edutainment” section devoted to animal care and conservation.
 Finally, I’m ignoring the shows that have performances at set times (Festival Of The Lion King, Feathered Friends In Flight and soon the returning Finding Nemo: The Big Blue and Beyond).
 If you arrive a little before show time, you should have no issues getting in to see a particular performance.
 It’s Tough To Be A Bug, while a show, is listed on the official and unofficial wait time apps and the performances run one after the other; that line can back up on busy days but is usually one of the lowest at the park.
 That will be included here.

 Animal Kingdom is an interesting park, strategy wise.
 It is the largest of the Walt Disney World parks by area, though much of that is in the animal trails that many people choose not to do.
 Either way, during our recent trip, we logged the most steps the whole week in this park.
 It also typically opens and closes the earliest.
 And with so few attractions, many people consider it to be a “half day park” – you may consider it the same, and earmark this as a good park to start a day of park hopping.
 Or you can take it at a more leisurely pace and get more attractions done in the late afternoon, when many of the early guests that day have finished and gone elsewhere.
-Personally, I think it’s a shame that so many people leave DAK early as it is a beautiful park at night, especially the Tree Of Life and the Pandora section.
+Personally, I think it’s a shame that it often closes so early as it is a beautiful park at night, especially the Tree Of Life and the Pandora section.
 But these lower crowds can work to your advantage.

 The elephant in the room so to speak (sorry!
 Animal puns!) is Avatar Flight Of Passage, which is not only this park’s signature attraction but is one of the very best and most impressive rides in any of the Disney parks.
 I personally have it as my number one attraction, though obviously this is subjective.
 I mention this here because if you are rope dropping Animal Kingdom, the overwhelming majority of people there in the morning are headed towards Flight Of Passage.
-If you are staying on property, this would be my recommendation as well, as long as you’re there early enough before park opening.
-But if you’re off property, as we are assuming in this hypothetical walkthrough, then this is an objectively bad use of your time, as you will be behind all of those guests as well as the offsite guests who head to Pandora regardless of how many other people are going that way.

-Instead, go against the grain and go right once you reach the Tree Of Life.
+If you don't want to or can't do Early Entry, go against the grain and go right once you reach the Tree Of Life.
 You can easily hop on Expedition Everest with virtually no wait.
 In fact, if you wanted to, you could probably ride this one two or three times before you even have to wait more time than it takes to walk through the queue area (though for me, this is a “one a day” ride – I have a post on motion sickness that touches on this..
 Doing this one multiple times in a row is a bit much for me!).
 From there, venture into Dinoland and ride DINOSAUR, which should also have little to no wait, even if you did Everest multiple times.
 DINOSAUR can have somewhat long waits mid-day, and this is a good way to get around that.
 TriceraTop Spin can also be done here (or at any time, really) if you have kids that are so inclined.
 This ride almost never has a wait but you’re also probably not coming back to Dinoland later, so take care of it now to avoid long walks.

 You have some options at this point.
 Kilimanjaro Safaris would be a good choice here if the line hasn’t gotten too bad yet, but you’re about as far away from Africa as you can get in Dinoland and it’s a fairly long walk.
 Wait times for the Safaris usually level off early and then decrease in the late afternoon (like many rides at this park), so you can save this for later.
 If you really want a unique experience, wait for the sun to go down, as there are different animals to see at that point.
 I’d actually recommend riding in both the daylight and after sunset as time allows.

 As we said earlier, Animal Kingdom is an interesting park to work with but there should be little trouble getting to everything you want to do.
 If you end up being done early, this is definitely a good park to hop from – for a really full and long day, Epcot is a good park on the second half of your day, since it’s often open the latest.
 Animal Kingdom is often treated like the “fourth best” park in Walt Disney World but it has a bunch of great stuff for all ages and can be enjoyed at a leisurely pace compared to most of the others.
+A lot will change once Tropical Americas replaces Dinoland, but for now, this is the park that requires the least strategy and the least money spent on "extras."

 No comments: